View JAMES HORCICK's Obituary on post-gazette.com and share memories

 HORCICK JAMES M. "JAMIE"

 Age 48, of Ross Twp., passed away peacefully on Tuesday, February 25, 2020.
 Loving son of Harry and Suzanne Horcick; beloved brother of Eric (Sheri) and the late Timothy Horcick; uncle of Carl, Steven, and Benjamin Horcick; also survived by aunts, uncles, and his faithful dog, Zoe.
 Jamie enjoyed hunting, fishing, and going to camp.
-Friends received SUNDAY from 1 - 5 p.m.
+Friends received SUNDAY from 1 - 5 p.m. at the REX T. SMITH FUNERAL HOME, 2860 Perrysville Ave., North Side.
 Funeral service will follow at 5 p.m.
 In lieu of flowers, memorial contributions may be made to the North Hills Food Bank, 845 Perry Highway, Pittsburgh, PA 15229.